-Cheshire Learning Disabilities Child and Adolescent Mental Health Service (LD CAMHS) works with young people up to the age of 18 who have a diagnosis of a severe or profound learning disability and behavioural difficulties.
-Our aim is to try and understand the reasons for the child/young person’s behaviours and then develop strategies and ideas to help.
-We work closely together with parents/carers and other professionals.
+Cheshire Learning Disabilities Service works with young people up to the age of 18 who have a diagnosis of a severe or a profound learning disability (sometimes described as PMLD) and behavioural difficulties

 We are the Learning Disability Child and Adolescent Mental Health Service (LD CAMHS).